superhaieuro/ProTaskify-API/README.md

 ## Getting Started
 Follow these steps to get your Spring Boot application up and running:
-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
-2. Open it with your favourite IDE
+2. Open it with your favourite IDE.
-3. Edit the `application.yml` (add/update some missing variables)
+3. Edit the `application.yml` (add/update some missing variables).

 ```
 url: jdbc:sqlserver://localhost:1433;database=ProTaskify